Terms of Service

 Contact

-1. In all matters related to the performance of the contract, the User may contact the Service Provider via email at help@uniedu.uk.
+1. In all matters related to the provision of the Services or performance of the contract, the User may contact the Service Provider via email at help@uniedu.uk.

-2. In all matters related to the performance of the contract, the Service Provider will contact the User via email at the address provided by the User or by telephone, if the User provides a telephone number.
+2. In all matters related to the provision of the Services or the performance of the contract, the Service Provider will contact the User via email at the address provided by the User or by telephone, if the User provides a telephone number.

 Amendments to the Terms and Conditions

-2. The Service Provider notifies Registered Users about each amendment to the Terms and Conditions and the date on which the amended Terms and Conditions will come into force by sending an email to the email address included in the Registered User’s Account.
+2. The Service Provider notifies Registered Users about material amendments to the Terms and Conditions and the date on which the amended Terms and Conditions will come into force by sending an email to the email address included in the Registered User’s Account.
+For non-material amendments to the Terms and Conditions, the Service Provider does not need to individually notify Registered Users via email.

 4. The current and full Terms and Conditions are available at https://www.uniedu.uk/terms-of-service